 Sleeping is a crucial factor of our lives.
 It doesn't only energize us for the daily grind, but it keeps our body well-rested and functioning as well.
 As we sleep, our bodies begin to drift off once we head on to our city of dreams.

 The body activity starts to decrease, and so does our thinking.
 You may have noticed (maybe not) that your senses begin to slow down as well, "resting" while you do.
 But how about the sense of touch while sleeping?

 Your sense of touching may still be alive in a few ways, and they can be beneficial!
-Read on as I show you all about the sense of touch while sleeping.
+Read on as I show you all about the sense of touching while sleeping.

 Your Sense of Touch

 Your sense of touch is not only limited to the way you move.
-It is also through the way you feel, based on environmental factors that range from temperature, materials, or other people's movement that physically affects your body.
+It is also through the way you feel based on environmental factors.
+That range from temperature, materials, or other people's movement physically affects your body.

 But how does it affect the way you sleep, exactly?

 What Happens to Your Sense of Touch While Sleeping?